isak-combrinck/betta.css/readme.md

 # betta.css

+*A project by Isak and Dahman.*

 CSS repo of the Betta library.
 For use as a submodule in git projects.

-A project by 😎 & 🤓.

 ## Open Source Licenses